 Your pension will be worked out and added to your pension account every year you are in the scheme so the longer you are a member and the more you pay in, the more benefits you will get when you retire.

-If you are in the main section of the LGPS, the contribution rate added to your account at the end of the year is equal to 1/49th of your yearly pensionable pay.
+If you are in the main section of the LGPS, the amount added to your account at the end of the year is equal to 1/49th of your yearly pensionable pay.
 At the end of every year that you are in the scheme, the total amount of pension in your account is adjusted to recognise the cost of living (as currently measured by the Consumer Prices Index).

 Flexibility to pay more or less contributions